-In 2007, The Rockefeller University accepted the Mayor’s Carbon Challenge.
-In less than five years, the University cut emissions by 30.6% from 2005 levels.
+In 2007, The Rockefeller University accepted the NYC Carbon Challenge.
+In less than five years, the university had cut emissions by 30.6% from 2005 levels.

 To meet the 30% goal, The Rockefeller University:

 - Formed a Green Task Force of faculty, staff, and administrators to discuss environmental projects and initiatives

 - Installed variable air volume (VAV) controls to vary air delivery to laboratories for occupancy sensors and cooling requirements

 - Installed more energy efficient lighting, reducing up to 50% of lighting loads in some buildings